Santa Clara, Lisbon: Demographic statistics

 In 2021, 8.65% of the population of the parish was constituted by foreigners.
-In particular, amongst women foreigners were 9.01% of the total.
+In particular, amongst women, foreigners were 9.01% of the total.
 This means that in Santa Clara there are 2,045 resident foreigners, an increase from 2011, when there were 1,845 resident foreigners (8.21%).
-Since the foreign population increased by (correcting by new territorial area) 200 people from 2011 to 2021 and given that the total population of the parish increased by 1,165 units in the same timespan, it is noteworthy that the total population growth was due for more than half to the increase in the number of resident foreigners, thus not counting people who have acquired Portuguese nationality in the meantime.
-The largest group of foreigners is constituted by PALOP countries' citizens (883 people or -20.1% since 2011), Brazilians (573 people or +85.44% since 2011), and people from the Indian Subcontinent, most notably Nepalis and Bangladeshis, totaling 92 people, or recording an increase of +104.44% since 2011.
+Since the foreign population increased by 200 people from 2011 to 2021 (correcting by new territorial area), and given that the total population of the parish increased by 1,165 units in the same timespan, more than half the total population growth was due to the increase in the number of resident foreigners, thus not counting people who have acquired Portuguese nationality in the meantime.
+The largest group of foreigners is constituted by citizens of Lusophone African countries (883 people or -20.1% since 2011), Brazilians (573 people or +85.44% since 2011), and people from the Indian subcontinent, most notably Nepalis and Bangladeshis, totaling 92 people, or recording an increase of 104.44% since 2011.

-Dealing with the foreign-born population, 15.27% of the parish's population was born abroad as of 2021.
-The most common countries of birth were PALOP countries (2,274 people), Brazil (768 people) and the Indian Subcontinent (122 people).
-Interestingly, 2.74% of the parish's population were first-generation immigrants from the island country of São Tomé e Príncipe.
-Of the Portuguese nationals born abroad, the most common countries of birth were PALOP countries (1,515 people) and Brazil (224 people), all countries having ancient historical ties with Portugal as well as a rooted migration history towards the country, and who are, thus, more likely to have acquired Portuguese citizenship along the years.
+Considering the foreign-born population, 15.27% of the parish's population was born abroad as of 2021.
+The most common countries of birth were Lusophone African countries (2,274 people), Brazil (768 people) and the Indian subcontinent (122 people).
+2.74% of the parish's population were first-generation immigrants from the island country of São Tomé e Príncipe.
+Of the Portuguese nationals born abroad, the most common countries of birth were Lusophone African countries (1,515 people) and Brazil (224 people), all countries having ancient historical ties with Portugal as well as a rooted migration history towards the country, and who are, thus, more likely to have acquired Portuguese citizenship over the years.

 Moreover, as of 2021 in the parish there were 2,273 people who have entered Portugal after 2010, constituting 9.61% of the population.
 Of those with recent migrant background, 13.77% were Portuguese nationals returning from a period of emigration abroad.

 Amongst the Portuguese, 3,753 had already lived abroad as of 2021 (17.38% of the Portuguese population).
-A plurality of those having lived in Angola and Mozambique (1,086 people) entered Portugal in the Seventies (525 people or 48.34%), following the independence of the two former colonies (so called retornados).
+A plurality of those having lived in Angola and Mozambique (1,086 people) entered Portugal in the 1970s (525 people or 48.34%), following the independence of the two former colonies (so-called retornados).
 Those coming from countries hosting large Portuguese emigrant communities such as France, Spain, Germany, Switzerland, Luxembourg or Belgium (579 people) have mostly entered Portugal after 1991 (74.27%), probably due to the development of the Portuguese economy since its accession to the EU.
 Interestingly, 52.58% of the Portuguese nationals having lived in the UK and residing in the parish, has left the UK after 2016, (date of the Brexit referendum).

-If the whole population (regardless of the nationality held) is taken into account, then 21.52% of the parish's population has already lived abroad for at least one year as of 2021, with PALOP countries, Brazil and EU countries being the most commonly cited countries of previous residence.
+If the whole population (regardless of the nationality held) is taken into account, then 21.52% of the parish's population has already lived abroad for at least one year as of 2021, with Lusophone African countries, Brazil and EU countries being the most commonly cited countries of previous residence.